Colorado Springs nightclub shooting: Legal proceedings

 After the shooting, Aldrich was charged with ten felony counts: five counts of murder, and five counts of committing a bias-motivated crime causing bodily injury.
-An El Paso County judge authorized the sealing of Aldrich's prior arrest records, saying the public release of the documents could "jeopardize the ongoing investigation."
-Aldrich appeared via video from the El Paso County jail on November 23 for a hearing in which Aldrich was advised of the arrest charges and of bond conditions, although Aldrich is being held without bond.
-Aldrich is currently being represented by a public defender.
+An El Paso County judge authorized the sealing of Aldrich's prior arrest records, saying the public release of the documents could "jeopardize the ongoing investigation".
+Aldrich was represented by a public defender.

 On December 6, Aldrich was charged with 305 criminal counts, which included first-degree murder, attempted first-degree murder, assault of the first and second degree, and hate crimes.
-District Attorney Michael Allen said it was "probably the most charges that we’ve ever filed in a single case, on a murder case like this in the state of Colorado".
-A preliminary hearing was scheduled for February 22, 2023.
-Lawyers for the prosecution and defense asked for the hearing to be rescheduled to May.
+District Attorney Michael Allen said it was "probably the most charges that we've ever filed in a single case, on a murder case like this in the state of Colorado".
 On December 8, a judge ordered the unsealing of court documents pertaining to Aldrich's June 2021 arrest.

 On January 13, 2023, Aldrich was charged with new felony offenses for attempted murder and hate crimes.
 The additional twelve charges raised the total number of criminal counts to 317.

-On February 22, a hearing regarding the case took place.
+On June 26, Aldrich pleaded guilty to the shooting and was formally sentenced to a total of five consecutive life terms plus an additional 2,211 years in prison, all without any possibility of parole.

+On June 18, 2024, Aldrich pleaded guilty to the federal charges and was sentenced to 55 life terms in prison.
+Aldrich was imprisoned in the Wyoming State Penitentiary, where he was transferred in late 2023.
+Aldrich was later transferred again to the Federal Correctional Institution, Coleman Medium in Coleman, Florida.